kalendme/kalendme-docs/source/includes/_calendar-events.md

-mainGuestName | string | The name of the person that booked the event mainGuestTimeZone | string | The time zone of the person that booked the event mainGuestLanguage | string | The language of the person that booked the event status | string | The status of the event.
+mainGuestName | string | The name of the person that booked the event mainGuestTimeZone | string | The time zone of the person that booked the event mainGuestLanguage | string | The language of the person that booked the event location | string | The location of this event, can be any string of up to 256 characters. status | string | The status of the event.
 Can be `CONFIRMED` or `CANCELLED`.

 ## Create a Calendar Event